espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Gravitational Pull.md

 # Gravitational Pull
 ![[systems-pf2e-icons-spells-gravitational-pull.webp|150]]

 By suddenly altering gravity, you pull the target toward you.
 The target is pulled 10 feet closer to you unless it succeeds at a Fortitude save.
-On a critical failure, it's also knocked [[Prone]].
+On a critical failure, it's also knocked [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Prone]].
 The effects of this spell change depending on the number of actions you spend when you Cast this Spell.

 1 **(somatic)** The spell targets one creature.